RushiK8626/Document-Chat-Assistant/README.md

 Run the main script:
 `python main.py`

-The application will then prompt you to enter the path to your PDF file.
+The application will then prompt you to enter the path to your file.